akvsak/oss-enterprise/README.md

 Before you open source your project, consider the effort required to maintain it.
 Being an great open source maintainer requires more effort than managing a closed source project.
 Read our [Maintainer Guide](docs/maintainers-guide.md) to understand what will be expected of you.

+Answer all of these questions:

+* What is the purpose of this repository?
+    To establish an open source organization.
+* Who should someone contact if they have questions?
+    Ashok Kumar
+* How should someone make contact if they have questions?
+    GitHub
+* What are the first steps to getting started open sourcing a project?
+    Defining why the project needs to shared with the world.
+* How does this repository relate to other projects and business goals?
+    Users of the project help to define and refine the software.

 ## FAQ

 #### Who owns the code I contribute to open source projects?